 I believe in One God, the Father Almighty, Maker of heaven and earth, and of all things visible and invisible.
 And in One Lord Jesus Christ, the Son of God, the Only-begotten, begotten of the Father before all ages.
 Light of Light, true God of true God, begotten not made, of one essence with the Father, by Whom all things were made.
 Who for us and for our salvation came down from heaven, and was incarnate of the Holy Spirit and the Virgin Mary, and became man.
 And He was crucified for us under Pontius Pilate, and suffered, and was buried.
 And the third day He rose again, according to the Scriptures, and ascended into heaven, and sits at the right hand of the Father, and He will come again with glory to judge the living and the dead, Whose Kingdom will have no end.
 And in the Holy Spirit, the Lord, the Giver of Life, Who proceeds from the Father, Who with the Father and the Son together is worshipped and glorified, Who spoke by the Prophets.
 In One, Holy, Catholic*, and Apostolic Church.
 I acknowledge one baptism for the remission of sins.
 I look for the resurrection of the dead, and the life of the world to come.
 Amen.

-* Means “universal,” “all-encompassing,” “pertaining to the whole Christian body.”
-This is not a reference to the Roman Catholic church.
+* Means "full," "complete," "whole," "with nothing lacking," and "universal," "all-encompassing," pertaining to the whole Christian body.
+This is not a reference to the Roman Catholic church

 The word creed comes from the Latin credo which means “I believe.”
 In the Orthodox Church the Creed is usually called The Symbol of Faith which means literally the “bringing together” and the “expression” or “confession” of the faith.